pmirau/react-library-template/README.md

 Also add `react` as a dev-dependency alongside the peer-dependency in the library.
 Because otherwise NextJS throws the error `Module not found: Can't resolve 'react'`

+### Define dependencies as externals

+Define dependencies, which should be added while consuming the library (ie. not bundled with main.js) in webpack-externals.

 ## Library Guidelines

 ### CSS